 Stecker Machine Blog

-After all, design changes are notorious for adding time, headaches, and unplanned dollars to a project.
+Design changes are notorious for adding time, headaches, and unplanned dollars to a project.
 They’ve also been known to sabotage solid business relationships.
-Yet, they’re inevitable in manufacturing; as much as we try, they come with the territory.
+But, with the right approach, you can implement manufacturing design changes smoothly and cost-effectively.

-When it comes to machined parts, designing with an eye on the machining process can generate large and long-term savings in part costs.
-Taking time to consciously think about how a part will be machined can increase a machinist’s performance and decrease the overall budget.
+When it comes to machined parts, designing with an eye on the machining process can increase a machinist’s performance, decrease the budget, and generate long-term savings in part costs.

 1. Ensure Your Partner Has Engineering Expertise

-As often as you’ve heard this, there’s really no substitute for experience.
-A team that works on hundreds of design changes each year and has a customer base of old and new product development is what you’re looking for.
+You know that there’s no substitute for experience.
+What you’re looking for is a team that works on hundreds of design changes each year and has a customer base of old and new product development.

-Extremely talented manufacturing engineers can quickly assist with design changes as well as rapid prototype services for cast and machine tools.
+Talented manufacturing engineers can immediately assist with design changes as well as rapid prototype services for cast and machine tools.
 Quickly generating prototype parts allows their performance to be tested before they’re manufactured in large quantities.

-As stated earlier, designing with an eye on machining is important.
-Yet, just as critical is designing parts that are easy to hold.
-Proper workholding reduces the possibility for error and ensures parts are machined to the proper specifications.
+One example of engineering expertise is designing parts that are easy to hold.
+Proper workholding reduces the possibility for error and ensures parts are machined to the right specifications.

 Approaching design with years of experience and knowledge distinguishes a machining partner and keeps customers coming back.